Love and Justice in the Face of Wickedness (Part 3 of 4)

 The wording is cleverly put.
 On the face of it, especially quickly read, is that it is what one expects from a Christian organization.
 However, notice the phrase “becomes guilty of violating a criminal law”.
 It can actually be understood as, if a Witness has been convicted in a criminal court of being guilty of child sexual abuse.
 Therefore the Organization will be able to make the excuse that in the situation where someone is known to be guilty of child sexual abuse, maybe through confessing to the elders, but has not been taken to court or has not been convicted on a technicality, is actually not guilty of violating a criminal law.
 However, even in these situations, the perpetrator has still sinned against the secular authorities and the victim.

 Notice the next phrase “they (the elders) do not shield any perpetrator of child abuse from the legal consequences of his sin”.
 This means they will not stop a criminal found guilty in a court from serving their sentence or being sued for compensation.
 How generous of them (please read with heavy sarcasm).
-What it does not say, is that there is no restriction on the elders and other witnesses still being able to appear as witnesses for the defense of an accused perpetrator, to give them a good character witness or to cast doubt on the accuser’s testimony.
+What it does not say, is that there is no restriction on the elders and other witnesses still being able to appear as witnesses for the defence of an accused perpetrator.
+Nor, to give them a good character witness or to cast doubt on the accuser’s testimony.
 It also does not say they will no longer destroy documented testimony from a judicial hearing that could corroborate the victim’s testimony to the court, perhaps including the perpetrator’s confession.

 Of course, “the elders are not authorized to enforce the law of the land”, but on the other hand, neither should they seek to hinder it, by claiming clergy-laity confidentiality and the like.